sathify/CCSS/README.md

 <code>_bootstrap-overrides.scss</code> Framework overrides only.
 Sometimes the level of specificity of framework selectors is so high that overriding them requires long specific selectors.
 Overriding at a global level should not be done in the context of a SCSS component, instead all global overrides go here.

 ##### Components
 Any unit of reusable CSS not mentioned above is considered a "component".
 We use AngularJS so I categorized them to 3 types of CSS components: view/page, directive, and standard; and hence the directory structure which is derived from SMACSS.
 In the example setup in the [github repository](https://github.com/sathify/component-css/tree/master/styles), I created explicit folders to be clear.
 If your application is small, you may put them in one folder.
 All components follow the [modified BEM naming convention](https://github.com/sathify/component-css#naming) in combination with the CamelCase.
-This got me *great wins* in making other team members start following BEM style syntax.
+This got me *great wins* in encouraging other team members to follow BEM style syntax.
 It also avoided a lot of confusion when moving away from using the typical BEM style with <code>-, --, & __</code> symbols which generate class names like <code>module-name__child-name--modifier-name</code>!

-Another important thing would be to make sure CSS class definition order in a component reflect the html view.
+Another important thing would be to make sure CSS class definition order in a component reflects the html view.
 This makes it easier to scan, style, edit and apply classes easily.
-Finally, highly recommend having an extensive style-guide for the web application and follow guidelines for [CSS](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml) and SASS (avoid <code>@extends</code>).
+Finally, it's a good idea to have an extensive style-guide for the web application and follow guidelines for [CSS](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml) and SASS (avoid <code>@extends</code>).

 <a name="example"></a>
 ## Example

 Refer to the [code](https://github.com/sathify/component-css/tree/master/styles) for an example set-up of the CSS.

-You will be writing components like below.
+Here is an example component in SASS.
 ```
 .ProductRating {
   // nested element